publiccodeyml/publiccode.yml/schema.md

 laws or regulations.
 The provided extension mechanism is the usage of country-specific sections.

-All country-specific sections are contained in a section named with the two-letter ISO 639-1 country code.
+All country-specific sections are contained in a section named with the two-letter lowercase [ISO 3166-1 alpha-2 country code](https://it.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 For instance `spid` is a property for Italian softare declaring whether the software is integrated with the Italian Public Identification System.

 If a software is compliant I will find: